mhasse1/rcforge/docs/STYLE_GUIDE.md

   - `system-configuration.md`

 ### Variables

-- Lowercase with underscores
+- Lowercase with underscores (snake case)
 - Descriptive names
 - Examples:
   - `install_directory`
   - `system_configuration`
+- Use ALL CAPS only for variable names that will be exported to the parent shell, e.g. "export PATH=/usr/bin;/bin"

 ### Constants

+- Declare constants using the `readonly` keyword
-- UPPERCASE with underscores
+- Prefix constants with `c_`, e.g., `readonly c_max_retries=5`
-- Example: `MAX_RETRIES`, `DEFAULT_TIMEOUT`

 ## Code Organization